ktoso/rx-wiki/Combining-Observables.md

 Because it is possible that more than one of the merged observables encountered an error, `Observable.mergeDelayError()` may pass information about multiple errors to the `onError` closure (which it will never call more than once).
 For this reason, if you want to know the nature of these errors, you should write your `onError` closure so that it accepts a parameter of the class `CompositeException`.

 ## zip()

-#### Combines sequences together via a provided closure and emits values based on the results of this closure
+#### combine Observables together via a provided closure and emit values based on the results of this closure

 [[images/rx-operators/zip.png]]